Statistical properties of zeta functions' zeros: Number-theoretical zetas

 \subsubsection{L-functions from Maass forms}

 A nice source for the material in this section is the lecture notes by Liu \cite{liu07}.
-A lot of additional information about Maass forms can be found in the book by Iwaniec \cite{iwaniec02}.
+A~lot of additional information about Maass forms can be found in the book by Iwaniec \cite{iwaniec02}.

-Modular forms are holomorphic and so are comparably rare animals.
-It is not immediately clear how to compute them.
-We can try to relax the assumption of complex analyticity, and in this way we come to the concept of a Maass form.
+Modular forms are holomorphic and they are not easy to construct or compute.
+One can try to use Hecke ideas for a different class of functions that satisfy a modularity condition.
+In this way one comes to the concept of a Maass form.